-So you are trying your best to be sustainable in 2019 and are looking for sustainable alcohol brands to enjoy?
+So you are trying your best to be sustainable and are looking for sustainable alcohol brands to enjoy?

 To ignore it from our best sustainable products guide would therefore be wrong.

-Many of us will be attending festivals, parties and summer blow outs this summer, and sustainability should still be an option.
+Many of us will be attending festivals, parties or looking forward to that summer blow out.
+Sustainability should still be an option.

 Alcohol by its very nature can be incredibly unsustainable.
 To make it requires energy, raw ingredients, water management, packaging and waste.

-Let’s start as we mean to go on, covering one of the most important factors for any social experience - the best sustainable alcohol brands in 2019.
+Let’s start as we mean to go on, covering one of the most important factors for any social experience - the best sustainable alcohol brands.

 Absolut claims to be one of the world’s most energy efficient distilleries.
 Located in Åhus, Sweden, its facilities are carbon-neutral and aims to achieve zero-emissions, zero-waste and 100% recycling by 2040.
 Whilst reaching these goals, it will continue to produce over half a million bottles of vodka a day.
 Absolut also give back, supporting numerous national and international charities.
 As well as all this, they also harvest, produce and hire locally, reducing the need for carbon intensive supply chains.

 Absolut Elyx Vodka, made from 40% recycled glass.
 Every drop grown and produced within 15 mile radius.
-Give back scheme.
+They even have a give back scheme.

 Bombay Sapphire Gin’s UK distillery has been winning awards for its sustainable policies.
 This is aided by a biomass boiler that uses the by-products of the production process to help power the distillery, helping to create a circular system whilst reducing waste and lowering energy demands.
 Due to its location, it is also partially powered by renewable hydro-energy.